 relevance of material to the girls’ lives contributed to girls’ increased interest in class.
 A high school student from an independent school explained:

 My favorite topic in anthropology would have to be religion . . . .
 Honestly, this course has helped me in many real-life situations.
 All of the different cultures and views that I have learned about have made me more acceptable of others.
 I will not look at someone odd because they are wearing clothes that cover every part of their body, I will not question a girl who has an arranged marriage, and I will not argue with a person who has different beliefs than I. Furthermore, what I have learned in anthropology has enhanced my everyday experience and my personal characteristics . . . .
 Every time I step foot in my anthropology class,I always get enthusiastic about [our] next study of humans.
-I believe that that is why I excel in the class, a class that is exciting and challenges one’s view of
+I believe that that is why I excel in the class, a class that is exciting and challenges one’s view of the world.

 This student’s reflection on her learning experiences in her anthropology class illustrates how her interest in the class was sustained by her ability to connect what she learned to her daily interactions and experiences.
 The class not only taught her about different cultures, but it also positively changed her mindset toward people and practices that are different from her own.
 Courses and lessons that are relevant to girls’ lives have the power to engage them beyond the classroom and prepare them with the skills and perspective needed to navigate through our larger society.